 During agent activation, Deep Security Agent can authenticate the identity of its Deep Security Manager by pinning the manager's certificate to the agent.
 It does this by validating the connecting manager’s certificate path and ensuring it is signed by a trusted Certificate Authority (CA).
 If the certificate path is validated, the manager authentication passes and activates the agents.
 This prevents agents from activating with a malicious server that is pretending to be your Deep Security Manager.

-To protect your agents, you must configure each agent so that they can recognize their authorized manager before they try to activate.
+To protect your agents, you must configure each agent so it can recognize its authorized manager before the agent tries to activate.

 Import a Deep Security Manager certificate chain issued by a public CA

-- Any other intermediate X509 certificates to build a chain of trust from the above to certificate to a trusted certificate authority (CA) root.
+- Any other intermediate X509 certificates to build a chain of trust to a certificate to a trusted certificate authority (CA) root.
 Each certificate must sign the certificate that directly precedes it, so the order is important.
-See certificate_list in the RFC.
+See

 - On Deep Security Manager, run the following command to import the certificate chain: